Softwire/strawberry-fair/frontend/src/pages/index.md

   The Fair is run entirely by volunteers (affectionately known as Strawberry Fairies) who give their energy, imagination and vision to present to their friends and neighbours in Cambridge a great free day out.

+  \[Help Volunteer at Strawberry Fair]

+  Strawberry Fair is a not-for-profit organisation run entirely by a team of volunteers (The Fairies!) who work throughout the year (yes it really does take that long to organise!) sorting out everything to do with the Fair; from finding artists and organising stages, to managing traders and fundraising, right through to working out how many toilets are needed....!!

+  Strawberry Fair couldn't happen without all of the people who, generously, volunteer their time and effort throughout the to make our unique event happen.
+Even though there's no main event in 2020, there's still loads of ways you can get involved in the region's most exciting arts organisation.
 ---